What is the GTN damage model?

 The GTN damage model has a total of nine parameters, which need to be calibrated for a given material.
 The GTN model is just one model from a particular class of pressure-dependent plasticity models in which the response is dependent on the development of the hydrostatic stress as well as the deviatoric stress tensor.
 In the model, the micro-voids are represented by a continuous internal variable, the void volume fraction, f.

-The model has been implemented in full for the ABAQUS finite element code.
-It supports fully the nucleation, growth, and coalescence of voids, and differs from the porous plasticity model provided in ABAQUS/Standard.
-The model has been implemented as a Fortran 90 subroutine for use with the Abaqus/explicit (VUMAT) Finite Element code.
-It has a number of additional features and offers an alternative to the built-in porous plasticity model in ABAQUS.
+It has several additional features and offers an alternative to the built-in porous plasticity model in ABAQUS.
 As well as predicting the void volume fraction, the model calculates the microscopic equivalent plastic strain in the fully dense material, the partitioning of the elastic and plastic strains, and the stress in the material.
 Integration of the constitutive equations is carried out using the backward Euler method.
 The incremental forms of the rate equations are nonlinear and coupled together, and robust numerical techniques are required to solve them.

-In this work, a modified Gurson–Tvergaard-Needleman (GTN) damage model based on Gatea et al. paper was developed with the consideration of shear to predict ductile fracture in the SPIF process due to void nucleation and coalescence with results compared with the original GTN model in SPIF. the main motivation of this study is to develop a GTN based model and to investigate its accuracy and effectiveness in predicting the ductile fracture in SPIF processing of typical truncated cone and pyramid shapes.
-In the original GTN model, the increment of void volume fraction is measured based on the nucleation and growth of voids.
-In this study, the Nahshon-Hutchinson type shear mechanism was incorporated in the GTN model to take into account the effect of shear in the increment of void volume fraction.
+In this work, a modified Gurson–Tvergaard-Needleman damage model based on Gatea et al. paper was developed with the consideration of shear to predict ductile fracture in the SPIF process due to void nucleation and coalescence with results compared with the original GTN model in SPIF. the main motivation of this study is to develop a GTN-based model and to investigate its accuracy and effectiveness in predicting the ductile fracture in SPIF processing of typical truncated cone and pyramid shapes.

-Advantages of the modified GTN damage model abaqusÂ
+The advantages of the modified GTN damage model

 - Incorporate plastic anisotropy into constitutive equations of the GTN damage model based on the Benzerga and Besson, 2001 paper by Lankford coefficient.